Talking to Children and Teens about Difficult Situations, Tragedies and News Events

 During times of crisis, children can have big feelings in response to the information they are seeing and hearing around them.
 Normalizing these feelings and assuring children that ALL feelings are okay will help to manage unexpected and challenging emotions.
 Focusing on ways to normalize reactions and find ways to de-stress and decompress as a family can be very helpful.

 The Centers for Disease Control (CDC) has identified the presence of safe, stable, and nurturing adults as the most important protective factor for children and young people in the face of stress and adversity.
-Pediatric Psychologists from the Center of Childhood Resilience at Lurie Children’s offer tips to help support your child and/or teen in the face of difficult situations, tragedies and news events:
+Pediatric Psychologists from the Center for Childhood Resilience at Lurie Children’s offer tips to help support your child and/or teen in the face of difficult situations, tragedies and news events:

 - Take time to talk to your child or teen with age appropriate information.